Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation

+We choose white-box BIM attacker (by $L_{\infty}$ constraint) \cite{kurakin2016adversarial} to generate adversarial samples during training.
+The maximum perturbation value is set to $\epsilon=0.03\times 255$.
+The consideration is that perturbation can be visually noticed by human \cite{arnab2018robustness} with larger values.
+The attack step size and number of attack iterations are set as $\alpha=0.01\times 255$ and $n=3$ for training respectively.
 We use the \textit{mean of class-wise intersection over union} (mIoU) as our evaluation metric.
-The parameters $\epsilon$ and $\alpha$ are kept constant during training.
+The parameters $\epsilon$, $\alpha$ and $n$ are kept constant during training.
 For each training mini-batch, half of the input includes adversarial samples that are dynamically decided by current model states, resulting in variance of results.
-For both SAT and DDC-AT, we train for one more time and report the average results as well as their standard deviation.
+For both SAT and DDC-AT, we train for one more time and report the average results as well as their standard deviations.